DirectoryTree/ImapEngine/readme.md

 ####  Filtering By Criteria

 The query builder supports many common IMAP search criteria.
-You can chain methods such as:
+You may chain methods such as:

 - `all()`
 - `new()`